What to do if…

 -

-- If you use Google Contacts, use Undo changes (available for changes within the past 30 days).
+- For Google Contacts, use Undo changes if the unwanted changes happened within the past 30 days.
+Permanently deleted contacts may not be recoverable.

 -

-- If identity or account fraud is involved, use FTC consumer guidance to help you harden accounts and document what happened.
+- If identity or account fraud may be involved, use FTC consumer guidance to document what happened and protect your accounts.

 What can wait

-- You don’t need to factory reset your phone right now.
+- You do not need to factory reset your phone right now.

-- You don’t need to warn every contact immediately (unless you see messages being sent from your accounts).
+- You do not need to warn every contact unless you see messages being sent from your accounts.

 Important reassurance